euperinotti/Dog-Generator/README.md

 # Dog-Generator
-Web application that displays a random dog
+Web application that displays a random dog using UNSPLASH